AbhikMahakul/Covid-Analyis/README.md

 <h1>Basic Visualization and Analysis</h1>
 <p><img alt="Image" title="icon" src="https://github.com/AbhikMahakul/Covid-Analysis/blob/main/Images/Basic%20Trends/casesovertime.png" /></p>

 <p> Above is a visualization of cases over time in the United States.
 Over time the cases have increased.
 When analyzing the graph, I notice that the rate of cases increases over time.
-The largest increase in the rate of cases occurrs from October through January.
+The largest increase in the rate of cases occurs from October through January.
 This is likely due to colder weather which leads Americans to congregate indoor.
 Congregating indoors has been known to increase the transmission of the virus.  </p>

 <p><img alt="Image" title="icon" src="https://github.com/AbhikMahakul/Covid-Analysis/blob/main/Images/Basic%20Trends/deathsovertime.png" /></p>